grpc/grpc-swift/Examples/NaturalLanguage/PackageManager/README.md

 To create a project ID, visit the
 [Google Cloud Console](https://cloud.google.com/console).

-After enabling the Cloud Natural Language API for your project, create and download service account credentials, saving them in ~/.credentials/credentials.json.

 Service account support is provided by Google's
 [Auth Library for Swift](https://github.com/google/auth-library-swift).
+After enabling the Cloud Natural Language API for your project, create and download service account credentials.
+Then set the GOOGLE_APPLICATION_CREDENTIALS environment variable to point to the file containing these credentials.